rains-t/Parfait/README.md

-# authentication server
+# Parfait
-A small project to work on generating, hashing and salting, and storing passwords along with usernames.
-Currently using text files, aiming to change that to MSSQL.
+A small solo project handling coding concepts that are familiar to me all wrapped up in a pleasant GUI wrapper.
+So far Parfait contains: generating, hashing, salting, and storing passwords along with usernames. the GUI aspect so far has log in and account creation page functionality, I will be updating this readme as functionalities change and more major updates are added.